lee-lindley/plsql_utilities/README.md

 ## app_csv_pkg

 > NOTE: Requires Oracle version 18c or higher as it depends on a Polymorphic Table Function.
-I have another repository named *app_csv_udt* that should run on Oracle 10g or better, that has a bit more options, and an Object Oriented interface I prefer.
+I have another github repository [app_csv_udt](https://github.com/lee-lindley/app_csv) that should run on Oracle 10g or better, has a few more options, and an Object Oriented interface I prefer.
 I've found many people are less comfortable with the Object Oriented interface.
 This is also simpler in many respects.